Dofollow vs nofollow links and their value for SEO

 When discussing link value for rankings, we usually mean backlinks, which are the links you get from external sources.
 Search engines consider tons of ranking factors (we know that Google has more than 200), and high-quality backlinks are among the top two influential factors, alongside content.
 A Backlinko study even revealed that pages ranking first in Google had 3.8 times more backlinks than pages ranking in the top 2 to 9.

 Backlinks bring all sorts of direct and indirect advantages to your website.
 This translates to an improved user experience with relevant and high-quality resource links, as well as increased referral traffic.
 But the primary benefit of dofollow backlinks lies in their capacity to pass link juice and reinforce your website’s authority and credibility.
-When reputable websites link to your content, search engines interpret it as a positive endorsement, potentially leading to higher search rankings.
+When reputable sites link to your valuable content, search engines interpret it as a positive endorsement, potentially leading to higher search rankings.
 As a result, SEO professionals often prioritize acquiring dofollow backlinks to strengthen their website’s online presence.

 Check out our guide on link building for SEO to discover how to get valuable backlinks.